IvanGit2/sequenceDiagramWithTooltips/README.md

     make

-In order to use tool tips then append the following to the comment section :@Your tooltip.
+In order to use tool tips, append the following to the comment section :@Your tooltip.

 Example
 -------